Applied Research Leader | Qualitative and Mixed Methods Social Scientist

 Research Approach

-My work focuses on three core areas:
+My approach to research focuses on three core areas:

-Research Design and Leadership: Designing and leading multi-year, collaborative research projects that integrate multiple methods and data sources
+Research Design and Leadership: Designing and leading multi-year, collaborative research projects that integrate multiple methods and data sources.

-Translating Research into Practice: Producing research that informs organizational strategy, program development, and broader public conversations
+Translating Research into Practice: Producing research that informs organizational strategy, program development, and broader public conversations.

 Background